Eletroboss/small-text-based-computer-game/README.md

 <h2>All:</h2>
 <p>Please download both basemap.dat and colmap.dat from the release you want to use (v1.2.0+)</p>
 <h2>UNIX:</h2>
-<p>1) download main.o from the relase that you want and put it in the same place as colmap and basemap</p>
+<p>1) download main.o from the relase that you want and put it in the same place as colmap and basemap (colmap and basemap are needed as of 1.2.0)</p>
 <p>2) In the terminal run main.o using</p>
 <p>./main.o</p>
 <p>NOTE: you may have to chmod +x main.o to run it.</p>
 <h2>Windows:</h2>
-<p>1) download main.exe from the relase that you want and put it in the same place as colmap and basemap</p>
+<p>1) download main.exe from the relase that you want and put it in the same place as colmap and basemap (colmap and basemap are needed as of 1.2.0)</p>
 <p>2) double-click main.exe</p>
 <h1>Building</h1>
 <h2>UNIX:</h2>